China state planner to increase food supplies to coronavirus-hit Hubei province

 The coronavirus outbreak has killed over 630 people including the doctor who sounded the alarm regarding the disease.

+Sinograin has asked its soybean oil plants to resume production and secure supplies, the stateplanner said.

+The state stockpiler has also prepared 280,000 tonnes of rice in inventories for a Sinograin plant in Hubei province -which has a population similar to Italy - for emergency processing and supplies.

-China will move 2,000 tonnes of frozen pork to state reserves in Wuhan, China’s National Development and Reform Commission (NDRC) said in a statement on WeChat on Friday.
+China will move 2,000 tonnes of frozen pork to state reserves in Wuhan, the NDRC said in a separate statement on WeChat .

 The virus was discovered in Wuhan at the end of 2019.

-Reporting by Shivani Singh and Hallie Gu; Editing by Tom Hogue
+Reporting by Shivani Singh and Hallie Gu; Editing by Tom Hogue & Shri Navaratnam